-The movie describes the life of Adolf Hitler from childhood to manhood, and how he became so powerful.
-It describes his poor childhood in Austria, it describes the first world war from his point of view, and how he became the strongest man in Germany.
-The movie show us how Hitler turned from a poor soldier into the leader of the Nazis, and how he survived the attempts to kill him.
+This movie describes the life of Adolf Hitler from childhood to manhood, and how he became so powerful.
+It describes his poor childhood in Austria, it describes World War I from his point of view, and how he became the strongest man in Germany.
+This movie shows us how Hitler turned from a poor soldier into the leader of the Nazis, and how he survived the attempts to kill him.
 It describes his relationship with his mistress Eva Braun, and his decisions and enemies inside Germany and inside the Nazi party.Written by

 Network Seven, in Australia originally aired this as a two part mini series.
 See more »